AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-10.md

 ####Environment sensors (First row)

-:material-checkbox-multiple-marked-outline: _Required Entity Changes_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Entity Changes_<br>
 Replace the sensor entities with your own entities.
 As long as the entities do not use an attribute for the value, the history tool will work.

 ####Movement/occupancy sensor (Second row)

-:material-checkbox-multiple-marked-outline: _Required Entity Changes_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Entity Changes_<br>
 Replace the occupancy entity with your own entity.

 ####AirVisual (Second row)

-:material-checkbox-multiple-marked-outline: _Required Integrations_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Integrations_<br>
 The only integration you need are the `Airvisual` entities, so you need the [Airvisual integration](https://www.home-assistant.io/integrations/airvisual/)

-:material-checkbox-multiple-marked-outline: _Required Entity Changes_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Entity Changes_<br>
 The `Airvisual` entities should be the same for every installation, so no changes are needed on that part.
 If you don't have a `presence` sensor, replace it with an on/off sensor and the card should at least work!

 ####Lights (Third row)

-:material-checkbox-multiple-marked-outline: _Required Entity Changes_<br>
+:material-checkbox-multiple-marked-outline: _Required Home Assistant Entity Changes_<br>
 Replace the light entities with your light entities that have a `brightness` attribute.

 ##:sak-sak-logo: View and Card Configuration